 The main character and player character of the first three games, and the eponymous character of Boktai 2.
 Django is the last of the Solar Children, and current wielder of the Gun Del Sol, which he inherited from his father, Red Ringo, the greatest vampire hunter.
 Django tries to follow his father's footsteps as a vampire hunter.
 Django is usually accompanied by his friend and mentor, Master Otenko, and he drags around a coffin, used to transport vampires after he has defeated them.

-from the film of the same name.
+He is named after Django from the film of the same name.

 - Dhampyr: Becomes a genuine half-vampire after being bitten by his father in 2 and promptly Piledrived.
 He switches between both human and vampire forms at will.

 - It's also possible he may have been this at birth as well, but as it's never stated whether his mother was a vampire or not, it's left ambiguous.

 - Frickin' Laser Beams: The Gun Del Sol, although most of the time they're more like laser bullets.

 - The Gunslinger: In the first game, his sole weapon is the Gun Del sol.
 In the sequel, it gets stolen within the first few minutes of gameplay, forcing him to learn how to defend himself with swords, spears, hammers and his own bare fists.

 - Heroic Mime: Seems like this at first, but actually averted, as he usually has a few things to say at the end of 1 and 2.
 He also speaks regularly in 3, and in the crossover scenarios of Mega Man Battle Network 4 and 6.